MetanoKid/coding-scars/_drafts/finite-state-machines.md

 # Stateless states

 Gang of Four's State pattern defines that a given class has an instance of a state to which the logic is delegated.
 But before we implement the real object-oriented pattern, let's create a hybrid with the imperative approach.
-While it might not look as useful it will help us to better understand the program's flow.
+While it might not look as useful for now, it will help us to better understand the program's flow.

+The previous `update` function was tangled, so our goal is to basically keep the same function but cut into different pieces.

 Let's define a `State` as:

 {% highlight c++ %}
 struct State
 {
-    typedef void (SCV::*TOnUpdate)(float);
+    typedef std::function<void(SCV*, float)> TOnUpdate;

     State(TOnUpdate onUpdate) : m_onUpdate(onUpdate)
     {